digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-25.md

 * I have been working on the DFF proposal on RoboSec: Security by Design for Robotics.
 This is due for submission on Wednesday.
 Almost ready to go.
 * The UK project proposal on the Verifiability Research Node for the Trustworthy Automonous Systems Programme was successful.

+#### Claudio Gomes
+* Some progress with adaptive master algorithm that switches order of simulation units.
+* Work on fmi synchronous clocks: examples, ambiguities
+* Prepared small step by step getting started guides for maestro command line interface, and into-cps java FMI library.

 ## Sub-projects status